igooruh/crud/README.md

 # crud
-Project to learning about nodeJS and React web.
+Project to learning about nodeJS to backend and ReactJs to frontend.
 System of user register.
-But projects frontend and backend don't connected
+But projects frontend and backend don't connected.